Page: (fri)FRI architecture, Next:

 the input to the output stream.

-(or a cork) is encountered.
-The matching character is popped
+the following character (or a cork) is encountered.
+The

-from the input stream but not written out.
+terminating character is popped from the input stream but not

 Character writing